Colorado shooting victim says LGBT+ club targeted in hate crime saved him

 Colorado shooting victim says LGBT+ club targeted in hate crime rescued him: ‘Quite literally, y’all saved my life’

-“I’m not sure if I would’ve survived without you guys,” wrote Daniel Alston less than two months before his death
+“I’m not sure if I would’ve survived without you guys,” wrote Daniel Aston less than two months before his death

 A bartender killed when a gunman stormed an LGBT+ bar in Colorado Springs said the venue had “saved his life” in an emotional social media post just seven weeks before the mass shooting.

-Daniel Alston was among five shot dead, with 25 more wounded, when a suspect armed with two AR-15-style weapons opened fire inside Club Q on Saturday night.
+Daniel Aston was among five shot dead, with 25 more wounded, when a suspect armed with two AR-15-style weapons opened fire inside Club Q on Saturday night.

 Like its so wild to me how many people I’ve met that I can call on, and know they will be there ~physically~ to support me.
 Crazy!— franken-tits (@dr_wormm) September 30, 2022